-Avalon operates primarily in Canada with a diversified asset base giving the Company exposure to a broad range of these critical minerals including lithium, rare earth elements ("REEs"), cesium, tantalum, tin, indium, gallium, germanium and zirconium.
+Avalon operates in Canada with a diversified asset base giving the Company exposure to a broad range of these critical minerals including lithium, rare earth elements ("REEs"), cesium, tantalum, tin, indium, gallium, germanium and zirconium.

 The Company is in various stages of developing three of its five mineral resource properties with particular emphasis on lithium, cesium, tantalum, tin, indium and rare earths.
 Avalon continues to evaluate new opportunities with near term development potential such as extracting critical minerals from historic mine wastes using new technologies.
 This is an opportunity the Company has modelled at its East Kemptville Tin-Indium Project and at another site in northeastern Ontario called Cargill where there is potential to recover rare earths and scandium from tailings at a closed phosphate mine site.
-The concept is attracting increasing interest from ESG investors and from government now promoting the "circular economy", particularly for sites with abundant critical minerals in the wastes, but securing access to these sites continues to be challenging.
+The concept is attracting increasing interest from Environmental, Social and Governance ("ESG") Green Bond investors and from the Federal government now promoting the "circular economy", particularly for sites with abundant critical minerals in the wastes, but securing access to these sites continues to be challenging.